e-vasiltsov/fs-size-checker/README.md

 A lightweight CLI tool for analyzing file and directory sizes.
 Signals errors via standard exit codes when specified size limits are exceeded

+---

+## ⭐ Support This Project

+If you find this project useful, please consider giving it a **star** on [GitHub](https://github.com/e-vasiltsov/fs-size-checker)! 🌟

+Your support helps others discover this project and keeps me motivated to improve it further.
+Thank you! 😊

+---

 ## Features

 - [x] Check sizes of files and directories